mcmaur/mc-ms-authentication/README.md

 # Todo
-- dockerfile for building image
+- [X] dockerfile
-- write more tests
+- [ ] write more tests
-  - mock with httptest
+  - [ ] mock with httptest
-- add auth protocol: add applications and scope
-- refactor to improve readability and maintenance
+- [ ] refactor to improve readability and maintenance
+- [ ] rpc functions for others microservices
+-
+- add auth protocol: add applications and scope?
 - map for social key & password in config file?